-Spring is on the horizon here in Saskatchewan.
+Spring is on the horizon here in Regina.
 It's almost time to start the home maintenance tasks we've been putting off all winter.
 The wild Saskatchewan winters can take their toll on your roof.
 To ensure your roof is ready for the coming seasons, spring roof maintenance is an essential task for any homeowner.
 Performing maintenance tasks such as cleaning your gutters, trimming trees, and getting a professional roof inspection done will help ensure your roof is ready for whatever the Saskatchewan climate throws at it.
 The roofing experts at United Roofing & Exteriors have put together a helpful list of spring roof maintenance tips for Saskatchewan homeowners.
 These tips will help you make sure your roof is in tip-top shape!
 Read on to learn more!

 Inspect Your Roof